 - Generously grease a 9.5 x 7.5 inch (24 x 19 cm) baking pan.

-- Evenly spread marshmallows on the bottom of the pan.
+- Evenly spread the miniature marshmallows across the bottom of the prepared pan.

-- Mix the thawed berries with the dry gelatin and set aside.
+- In a bowl, mix the thawed strawberries with the dry strawberry gelatin and set aside.

-- In a large mixing bowl, whisk together the all-purpose flour, baking powder, and salt.
+- In a large bowl, whisk together the all-purpose flour, baking powder, and salt.

-- In another bowl, combine sugar, softened butter, eggs, vanilla extract, and milk, and blend at medium speed until well combined.
+- In another bowl, combine sugar, softened butter, eggs, vanilla, and milk.
+Beat at medium speed until smooth.

-- Add the dry ingredient mixture to the wet ingredients and beat for 2 minutes until well combined.
+- Add the dry ingredients to the wet ingredients and beat for 2 minutes until well combined.

-- Pour the cake batter evenly over the marshmallows.
+- Pour the cake batter evenly over the marshmallows in the pan.

-- Spoon the strawberry mixture evenly over the batter.
+- Spoon the strawberry-gelatin mixture evenly over the cake batter.

 Notes